tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Packet capture is selected and highlighted on the left under Network Diagnostic Tools, and + Add is highlighted at the top right.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image69.png "Add a packet capture")

-7. Select your subscription
+7. Select your subscription.

-8. Select your resource group
+8. Select your resource group.

 9. For the target virtual machine, ensure that **db-1** is selected.